Aziz-Ru/Probelm-Solving/Readme.md

 - top() – Returns a reference to the top most element of the stack – Time Complexity : O(1)
 - push(g) – Adds the element ‘g’ at the top of the stack – Time Complexity : O(1)
 - pop() – Deletes the most recent entered element of the stack – Time Complexity : O(1)
+  ### Monotonic stack
+  A monotonic stack is a special data structure used in algorithmic problem-solving.
+Monotonic Stack maintaining elements in either increasing or decreasing order.

 ### Queue
 A Queue Data Structure is a fundamental concept in computer science used for storing and managing data in a specific order.
 It follows the principle of "First in, First out" (FIFO).